MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/deployment-pipelines-best-practices.md

 Related times can be affected by changes to datasets or reports.
 During testing, verify that your changes don't affect or break the performance of existing items, which can be dependent on the updated ones.

-You can easily find the related items using the workspace [lineage view](../collaborate-share/service-data-lineage.md).
+You can easily find the related items by using the workspace [lineage view](../collaborate-share/service-data-lineage.md).

 ### Test your app